 With cinematic coastal scenes and a ton of deadly pubs and restaurants, the Howth Peninsula lies just to the north of Dollymount and is easily reachable.
 There are plenty of things to do in Howth, from the famous Howth Cliff Walk and Howth Beach to Howth Castle and more.

 On the way to Dollymount (from the city centre) lies Croke Park, Dublin’s iconic Gaelic football stadium.
 And don’t forget, there doesn’t need to be a game happening to enjoy a visit!
 Take a Stadium Tour to learn about Croke Park’s interesting history and then get a stunning view of Dublin from above on the unique Skyline Tour.

 4. Dublin City

 After you’ve had your fill of fresh air on the beach, head back to the city where there’s a load of things to do to fill the rest of your day (or evening).
 Trad pubs, galleries, museums and restaurants are all vying for your attention so pick your poison!

 FAQs about Dollymount Beach

 We’ve had a lot of questions over the years asking about everything from can you drive onto Dollymount beach (you can’t) to how long is Dollymount strand (it’s 5km).

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.

 Is Dollymount Beach safe for swimming?

-Many beaches along Dublin’s coast have been given no-swim notices as of late.
+Yes.
+However, from time to time, some Dublin beaches have no-swim notices.
 For the latest info, Google ‘Dollymount Beach news’ or check locally.